Evolution and Design

 The theory of punctuated equilibrium was proposed in the early 1970s by palaeontologists Stephen Jay Gould and Niles Eldredge, soon to be joined by Stephen Stanley.
 It postulates that, instead of undergoing continuous evolutionary change, species remain in a state of unchanging equilibrium for most of their existence.
-But these long periods of stability or stasis are occasionally punctuated by brief bursts of rapid evolution in which new species emerge – so quickly geologically speaking (i.e. within a few tens of thousands of years) that no finely graded sequence of intermediate forms is preserved in the fossil record.
+But these long periods of stability or stasis are occasionally punctuated by brief bursts of rapid evolution in which new species emerge – so quickly, geologically speaking, that no finely graded sequence of intermediate forms is preserved in the fossil record.

-Standard evolutionary theory recognizes that a new species may branch off from an existing one very quickly – a process known a quantum speciation – but only in special circumstances; punctuated equilibrium suggests that rapid speciation is the rule rather than the exception.
+Standard evolutionary theory recognizes that a new species may branch off from an existing one very quickly – a process known as quantum speciation – but only in special circumstances; punctuated equilibrium suggests that rapid speciation is the rule rather than the exception.
 Most evolutionists are vigorously opposed to this theory, and continue to attribute the lack of transitional fossils to the imperfection of the fossil record.
 There have been heated and sometimes nasty debates between gradualists and punctuationists.
 Gradualists have called punctuationism ‘evolution by jerks’, while punctuationists have called gradualism ‘evolution by creeps’!

 Punctuationists argue that rapid speciation events occur in small populations that have become geographically isolated.
 This has the advantage that it is easier for genetic traits to become fixed in a population, the smaller it is.
 At the same time, however, random genetic drift is greatest in small populations, which makes the accumulation of favourable mutations more unlikely.
 The theory also claims that speciation happens so fast that there is no time for nonadaptive mutations to be eliminated by natural selection.
 It holds that, rather than individual organisms being selected, entire new species survive or perish depending on their degree of adaptation to the environment they find themselves in.
 Critics maintain that species (or allopatric) selection cannot account for the degree of adaptation observed in the fossil record.